The New Zealand Deer Farmers’ Association (NZDFA) provides a strong, independent voice for New Zealand deer farmers.

 The NZDFA collaborated with DINZ in this industry-leading initiative.
 It showcased the focus that the deer industry and NZ deer farmers have for maintaining and enhancing their farms and supporting the industry’s growing reputation for environmental stewardship.
 It also gave deer farmers a good head start in meeting new regulatory requirements as they have rolled out.
 The NZDFA also played a strong part in the development of earlier deer industry landcare manuals, with an emphasis on “by farmers, for farmers”.
 To view the Code of Practice, click here >>

-The NAIT traceability system presented challenges for farmers when it was implemented for deer in 2013.
-NZDFA has helped negotiate various NAIT exclusions and allowances, acknowledging the special requirements of deer.
+Historically, the NZDFA has helped negotiate various NAIT exclusions and allowances, acknowledging the special requirements of deer.
 These include:

 - Deer are able to use different colours for the male component of the NAIT tag.
 This can help with management for identifying deer age groups, etc. Cattle are required to use all-white tags (male/female).